CS 760: Machine Learning (Fall 2011)

 Project

-Projects are due by 11:59pm on Monday, December 19; they should be proposed by October 26 (verbal or email communication is acceptable).
-Projects may be done in groups of up to three people.
-The basis for the project grade will be your written report, which must be turned in no later than the last day of final exams.
+Projects must be done in groups of 4-5 people and will be due (pdf report and submission of any code written) to me by email, by 11:59pm on May 7.
+Late days cannot be used for the project because I need time to grade them all by the end of exam week, in order to compute final grades on time.
+Projects should be proposed by March 15 (verbal or email communication is acceptable).
+The basis for the project grade will be your written report.
 The report should be in the style of a conference paper, providing an introduction/motivation, discussion of related work, a description of your work that is detailed enough that the work could be replicated, and a conclusion.
 The format of the description of your work will depend on the nature of your project.
 If it is an implementation, then the description should make clear the algorithm(s) implemented and provide experimental results.
 If it is an application project, the description should say which system was used, how the data (or any other materials used) were collected, what experimental methodology was employed, and some estimate of the quality of the experimental results (e.g. a 10-fold cross-validation accuracy estimate).
 If it is a theoretical project, then the project description should consist of detailed definitions, theorems, and proofs.